-English as a Second Language is designed to serve adult speakers of other languages.
+The English Language Acquisition Program is designed to serve adult speakers of other languages.
 Adults study the English language through listening, speaking, reading, and writing.
 Knowledge necessary to become active and informed parents, workers, and community members is shared through resource toolkits.
 Additionally, students are offered a course of study to prepare for the establishment of permanent resident status or U.S. citizenship.
 Students are also given the opportunity to transition into HSE or AHSD classes if they did not complete high school.